dfinance/docs/staking/become_a_validator.md

 When your validator got **Unbonding** status, that could happen for several reasons:

 * Validator goes out from top 31.
-* Validator unbound self delegated DFI more than promised (see `--min-self-delegation` parameter).
+* Validator unbound self delegated XFI more than promised (see `--min-self-delegation` parameter).
 In such a case the validator will be also `jailed`.
 * Validator missed too many blocks to sign/propose.
 The default amount of missed blocks to become unbonding are 50% of blocks during the 31 blocks window.
 Will be `jailed` also.
 * Validator double sign blocks.
 In this case the validator will be tombstoned and `jailed` forever.

-In all cases you still can [redelegate](/staking/delegate_dfi.md#redelegate) your DFI to another validator not to wait **Unbonding** period.
+In all cases you still can [redelegate](/staking/delegate_dfi.md#redelegate) your XFI to another validator not to wait **Unbonding** period.

 More about jailing and slashing read in [Slashing](/staking/slashing.md) section.